Nonlinear reduced models for state and parameter estimation: Numerical illustration

-After $K-1$ splits, the parameter domain is divided into $Y = \cup_{k=1}^K Y_k$ of disjoint subsets $Y_k$ and we have a family of $K$ affine reduced spaces $(V_k)_{k=1,\ldots,K}$ computed.
+After $K-1$ splits, the parameter domain is divided into $Y = \bigcup_{k=1}^K Y_k$ disjoint subsets $Y_k$ and we have \dw{computed} a family of $K$ affine reduced spaces $(V_k)_{k=1,\ldots,K}$.
 For a given $w\in W$, we have $K$ possible reconstructions $u_1^*(w),\dots u_K^*(w)$ and we select a value $k^*$ with the surrogate based model selection outlined in \S \ref{ssec:residual}.
-We examine the reconstruction accuracy that this method delivers as a function of the number of splits $k$, and we compare it with the accuracy given by the oracle model selection.
 The test is done on a test set of $N_{\text{te}}=1000$ snapshots which are different from the ones used for the training set $\wt\cM$.

-In Figure \ref{fig:t2_split_errs} we plot the average reconstruction results for all the different configurations: we consider the 2 different diffusivity fields $a(y)$ with $d=4$ and $d=16$ parameters, the 4 different regimes of $c_\ell$ in a(y), and two measurement spaces of dimension $m=4$ and $m=16$ each.
-As anticipated earlier, we see that the splitting strategy is particularly effective in the regime $m\geq d$, where the reconstruction error quickly decreases with the number of splits.
+In Figure \ref{fig:t2_split_errs} we plot the reconstruction error, averaged over the test set, as a function of the number of splits $K$ for all the different configurations: we consider the 2 different diffusivity fields $a(y)$ with $d=4$ and $d=16$ parameters, the two measurement spaces of dimension $m=4$ and $m=16$, and the $4$ different ellipticity/coercivity regimes of $c_\ell$ in $a(y)$.
+We also plot the error when taking for $k^*$ the {\em oracle value} that corresponds to the value of $k$ that contains the parameter $y$ which gave rise to the snapshot and measurement.

-Figure \ref{fig:t2_split_sigma} presents the error bounds $\sigma_K$, as argued in \S \ref{ssec:recovery_bounds}.
-Interestingly, one sees that the behavior of the errors in Figure \ref{fig:t2_split_errs} reflects that of these error bounds.
-In particular, the strongly underdetermined case where $\dim(W) = 4$ and $\dim(Y) = 16$, we observe that loss of ellipticity (cases where $c_\ell = 0.99 \ell^{-1,2}$) presents hurdles to the method.
-This is reflected both in the error bounds $\sigma_K$ and in the error results in Figure \ref{fig:t2_split_errs}.
-In most other cases the anisotropy (cases where $c_\ell \sim \ell^{-2}$) are the advantageous with respect to error, which again we see similar patterns in $\sigma_K$ and in error results.
-In Figure \ref{fig:t2_split_sigma_vs_errs} we demonstrate that $\sigma_K$ does in fact act as an upper bound of the observed errors for the oracle estimator.
+Our main findings can be summarized as follows: \begin{enumerate} \item The error decreases with the number of splits.
+As anticipated, the splitting strategy is more effective in the overdetermined regime $m\geq d$. \item \dw{Degrading} coercivity has a negative effect on the estimation error, while anisotropy has a positive effect. \item Choosing $k^*$ by the surrogate based model selection yields error curves that are above yet close to those obtained with the oracle choice.
+The largest discrepancy is observed when coercivity degrades. \end{enumerate}

+Figure \ref{fig:t2_split_sigma} presents the error bounds $\sigma_K:=\max_{k=1,\dots,K}\mu_k\e_k$ which are known to be upper bounds for the estimation error when choosing the oracle value for $k^*$ at the given step $K$ of the splitting procedure.
+We observe that these worst upper bounds have similar behaviour as the averaged error curves depicted on Figure \ref{fig:t2_split_errs}.
+In Figure \ref{fig:t2_split_sigma_vs_errs}, for the particular configuration $\dim(Y)=\dim(W)=16$, we demonstrate that $\sigma_K$ indeed acts as an upper bound for the worst case error of the oracle estimator.